-In the tree, select an event state ( ), for example Encoders/Decoders > Encoder Relay > Relay State > Relay Opened.

-- 2. Click Enable color states on maps. - 3.
+- In the tree, select an event state ( , for example Encoders/Decoders > Encoder Relay > Relay State > Relay Opened. - The corresponding Event Configuration Table is displayed. - 2.
+Click Enable color states on maps. - 3.
 In the Display priority on map: field, enter the desired priority. - 4.
 Click the Background color on map: field to select the desired color. - 5.
 If desired, click to enable Blinking.